atomicbird/momdec/README.md

 # Limitations

-Min/max values on numeric attributes are currently not supported.
+Min/max values on date attributes are currently not supported.

+Min/max values on Core Data decimal attributes will not be correct if the limits are not integers, because Xcode truncates the limits to integers at compile time (rdar://problem/13677527, also on [OpenRadar](http://openradar.appspot.com/radar?id=2948402)).

 # Credits